GunelMC/GunelMC/README.md

 - Developed web apps using software design principles such as **OOP, TDD, MVC, BDD** and state-of-the-art technology such as **React and Next.js**.
 - Worked in **Agile** project teams against tight deadlines using **pair programming**, **Git workflow** and **XP values**.
 - Frequently pair programmed to solve problems efficiently in a fully remote and self-led learning environment, which improved my teamwork and communication skills.
-- Successfully mentored two Makers students to help them achieve their personal and professional learning objectives.
+- Mentored two aspiring software developers to help them achieve their personal and professional learning objectives.

 #### IESE Business School - Barcelona, Spain (2015 - 2017)